Geographical renaming

-Geographical renaming is the changing of the name of a geographical feature or area.
-This can range from the change of a street name to a change to the name of a country.
+Geographical renaming is the changing of the name of a geographical feature or area, which ranges from the change of a street name to a change to the name of a country.
+Places are also sometimes assigned dual names for various reasons.

+Background

+A change might see a completely different name being adopted or may only be a slight change in spelling.
 Some names are changed locally but the new names are not recognised by other countries, especially when there is a difference in language.
 Other names may not be officially recognised but remain in common use.
 Many places have different names in different languages, and a change of language in official or general use has often resulted in what is arguably a change of name.
 There are many reasons to undertake renaming, with political motivation being the primary cause; for example many places in the former Soviet Union and its satellites were renamed to honour Stalin.
 Sometimes a place reverts to its former name (see, for example, de-Stalinization).

-One of the most common reasons for a country changing its name is newly acquired independence.
+One of the most common reasons for a country changing its name is newly acquired national independence.
 When borders are changed, sometimes due to a country splitting or two countries joining, the names of the relevant areas can change.
 This, however, is more the creation of a different entity than an act of geographical renaming.

+Place names may revert to an earlier name; for instance in Australia, pre-colonial names established thousands of years ago by Aboriginal peoples have been reclaimed as official names.
+Examples include K'gari (formerly Fraser Island and various other names since settlement), and Uluru / Ayers Rock, where a dual naming strategy was adopted but it is now commonly known as Uluru.

-Other more unusual reasons for renaming have included getting rid of an inappropriate or embarrassing name and as part of a sponsorship deal or publicity stunt.
+Other more unusual reasons for renaming have included getting rid of an inappropriate or embarrassing name, or as part of a sponsorship deal or publicity stunt.

-A change might see a completely different name being adopted or may only be a slight change in spelling.